What causes sensitive teeth?

 Toothpastes for sensitive teeth

 Desensitising toothpastes can be used indefinitely.
 The warning on the US packet not to use Sensodyne for more than a month is a legal requirement, designed so that people won’t put off seeing a dentist when something might be seriously wrong.
-There are no actual health reasons for not using desensitising agents long-term.
+There are no health reasons for not using desensitising agents long-term.

 What can dentists do about sensitive teeth?

 - If this doesn’t help and you can’t put up with the sensitivity, your dentist can seal or put bonding around the neck of the tooth, to cover exposed dentine.
-You should try the other options first though.
+You should try all other options first though.